This article describes the available Rules Engine Events.

 Invoice - Promise to pay is created

-Promise to pay is created when a customer uses the Promise to pay option in the Customer Portal or AR - on the Statement Page or Invoice Page for an invoice, the following events can be set for: assign/exclude a customer to/from a workflow, assign/exclude an invoice to/from a workflow, enable/disable payment methods, send a reminder, create a ToDo item, assign AR/Sales/CS.
+Promise to pay is created when a customer uses the Promise to pay option in the Customer Portal or AR - on the Statement Page or Invoice Page for an invoice, the following events can be set for: assign/exclude a customer to/from a workflow, assign/exclude an invoice to/from a workflow, enable/disable payment methods, send a reminder, create a task, assign AR/Sales/CS.

 Exclude from the workflow is the most common use.